 All of this can be done without revealing any private information to anyone, except when an infected person chooses to reveal their own identity and personal location trace to public health authorities.

-Louise Ivers, MD, MPH, DTM&H, Executive Director, MGH Center for Global Health, Associate Professor of Global Health and Social Medicine, Associate Professor of Medicine, Harvard Medical School
+Louise Ivers, MD, MPH, DTM&H, Executive Director, MGH Center for Global Health, Associate Professor of Global Health and Social Medicine, Professor of Medicine, Harvard Medical School

 Ivers plays an advisory role to the group using decades of public health and infectious diseases experience to offer insights on epidemic response to the project leaders